cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Notes:**

 - Updating through the Desktop App in **Linux** does not work.
-To update please run {% url '`cypress install`' cli-tool#cypress-install %} from the command line.
+To update please run {% url '`cypress install`' command-line#cypress-install %} from the command line.
 - We are still updating the docs to reflect all of these changes.
 - All users must *LOG IN AGAIN* and re-add their projects.
 Sorry, we've changed the way we store local data.

 **Overview:**

 - `0.16.0` marks a significant change for Cypress.
 Before this we only issued commands using regular JavaScript and coordinated these with the backend server which is running.
 As of `0.16.0` we are now tapping into the underlying browser automation libraries which enable us to exceed the limitations of the JavaScript sandbox.
 This means we have total control over the browser for more powerful automation tooling.
 The downside is that we have only implemented these API's for Chrome, and therefore running on multiple browsers will no longer work.
 This is a temporary setback as we'll be adding driver support for all of the other browsers over a period of time.
-You can read more about our browser management [here](https://docs.cypress.io/docs/browser-management).
+You can read more about our browser management [here](https://docs.cypress.io/docs/launching-browsers).

 **Breaking Changes:**